nhcooper123/blue-whale-bes/manuscript/revision/response.md

 ## Referee 2:

 > If we are interpreting Referee 2's comments correctly (see below), we think they mostly revolve around issues about the novelty of the study, and overstatement of results based on one individual.
 We completely see the points the referee is making.
 Some of this was related to the difficulties of writing in the shorthand Nature style - we have clearly been a little too casual in some of our wording.
 In other cases we haven't been clear that the selling point of this method is that it can easily be applied to hundreds of individuals at relatively low cost.
 Here we test the methods on one individual, but the real value in the method is its broader applicability.
 We have tried to clarify this where possible and have also toned down/removed/clarified a lot of our previous statements about the novelty of the study and interpretations of the results.
-We explain our changes in more detail below.
+We explain our changes in more detail below, and apologise for any offense caused by our apparent disregard for previous excellent work in this area.

-line XXX: These methods can be applied to large numbers of individuals, but as proof of concept, here we apply this method to baleen from the Natural History Museum (NHM) London's blue whale `Hope'.

 I appreciated the opportunity to review the submitted manuscript “Reconstructing the last known movements of one of Nature's giants”.